LOADING ...

 You can get anything you want at Restaurant

-Thanksgiving, my friend and I went up to visit Alice at the
+Thanksgiving, when my friend and I up to visit Alice at the

 Restaurant, but Alice doesn't live in the restaurant, she in the

 Fasha the dog.
-And livin' in the bell tower like that, got a lot of
+And livin' in the bell like that, they got a lot of

 A friendly for us to take the garbage down to the city dump.
 So

-On the city dump.
+On toward the dump.

 Well we got there and there was a big sign and a chain across the